manpagez: man pages & more

 the entire internal cookie state back into a Netscape/Mozilla formatted

 cookie file.
 We call that the cookie-jar.
-When you set a file name with
+When you set a filename with

-without any information getting lost.
+information getting lost.

 FTP Peculiarities We Need